marioscrock/java-reasoning/README.md

 Our idea is to give to the programmer the possibility to check the java application model and the runtime evolution of its instances against an OWL2 ontology and a related knowledge base.

 ## Project Goals ##
-Given a Java application we would like to connect it to a __javareasoner__ component able to:
+Given a Java application we would like to connect it to a _java-reasoner_ component able to:
 * **Reason about active instances of application classes** instantiated at runtime making use of an ontology describing same domain
    * Map java classes' instances to individuals in the ontology
    * Integrate ABox axioms generated with given knowledge base